Vezham: Production

-In 2019, the production team announced the principal cast of the film included Ashok Selvan, Janani and Iswarya Menon.
-Janani reunited with Ashok Selvan which marks their second collaboration after the critically acclaimed movie Thegidi.
-The team later roped in veteran actors Raja Krishnamoorthy, Sangili Murugan, Marathi actor Padmashree Mohan Agashe and producer P. L. Thenappan.
-Shyam sundhar, a newcomer who had earlier been part of the director's short film, was also announced as a part of the cast.
+In 2019, the production team announced the principal cast of the film included Ashok Selvan, Janani, and Iswarya Menon.
+Janani reunited with Ashok Selvan, which marks their second collaboration after the critically acclaimed movie Thegidi (2014).
+The team later roped in veteran actors Raja Krishnamoorthy, Sangili Murugan, Marathi actor Mohan Agashe, and producer P. L. Thenappan.
+Shyam Sunder, a newcomer who had earlier been part of the director's short film, was also announced as a part of the cast.